John DiBartolomeo

-John DiBartolomeo (ג'ון דיברתולומיאו; born June 20, 1991) is an American-Israeli professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
+John DiBartolomeo (ג'ון דיברתולומיאו; born June 20, 1991) is an Israeli–American professional basketball player and the team captain for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 He played college basketball at the University of Rochester, where he starred in his four seasons with the Yellow Jackets, and was dubbed "one of the best players in the University of Rochester men's basketball history".
 DiBartolomeo played professional basketball in Spain and Israel, where he was named the Israeli League Regular Season MVP and Israeli League Cup MVP in 2017 and the Israeli League Final Four MVP in 2019.

 Early life

 DiBartolomeo was born in New York, to an Italian Catholic father, and a Russian-Jewish mother.
 He grew up in Westport, Connecticut.

 He attended Staples High School in Westport, where playing basketball as a junior he was second team All-Conference and Connecticut Post Honorable Mention.
 As a senior he averaged 20 points a game, and was named first team All-Conference.